cb-rollout/rollout-javascript-example/README.md

 To test it:

 * Register to rollout and get your Appkey
-* Follow the prerequiremnts below and bake your ROLLOUT_APP_KEY  in a rollout-integration-bundle.js file
+* Follow the prequiremnts below and bake your ROLLOUT_APP_KEY  in a rollout-integration-bundle.js file
 * Login to rollout UI, search and switch the `enableFeatureJavaScript` experiment from true to false .
 * Reload the index.html in your browser to see:
   * true:  the JavaScript "Quadrat" method is registered as an event listener to the ui elements.
 You  click and test the behavior.